oreoluwadnd/HelloMovie/solutionDetails.md

 - Type Safety with TypeScript: TypeScript adds static typing to JavaScript, making your code more predictable and maintainable.
 It helps catch errors during development and offers improved code completion in modern code editors.

 - Vite for Speed: Vite is a next-generation build tool that significantly accelerates development.
 Its dev server provides nearly instant updates, offering a smoother development experience, particularly for React applications.

+## Python (Django) Backend:

+- Rapid Development: Django, as a high-level web framework, offers a wealth of built-in features, reducing the need for developers to reinvent the wheel.
+It includes an ORM, authentication, and templating, speeding up the development process.

+- Scalability: Django's "batteries-included" philosophy means it includes reusable apps and a flexible ORM.
+This modular architecture makes it easy to scale your application as your user base grows.

+- Testing - It also come with a built in test feature which makes it easy to write unit test with no hassle

 ## Tailwind CSS for Styling: